What Is the Difference Between a BA and a BS Degree?

 To increase your earning potential

-Data shows that workers with higher levels of education earn more and experience lower rates of unemployment than those with less education.
+Data shows that workers with higher levels of education earn more and experience lower unemployment rates than those with less education.
 The difference in earnings is remarkable.
 On average, those with a bachelor’s degree earn over $25,000 more per year than those with a high school diploma, according to the US Bureau of Labor Statistics (BLS) [3].

 Degree levelAnnual salary